Nagios Plugins

 @10:20 ≥ 10 and ≤ 20, (inside the range of {10 ..
 20})

-Command line Meaning
+Command Line Meaning

-check_stuff -w10 -c20 Critical if "stuff" is over 20, else warn if over 10 (will be critical if "stuff" is less than 0)
+check_stuff -w10 -c20 Critical if "stuff" is over 20, else warn if over 10

 check_stuff -w~:10 -c~:20 Same as above.
 Negative "stuff" is OK

-check_stuff -w10: -c20 Critical if "stuff" is over 20, else warn if "stuff" is below 10 (will be critical if "stuff" is less than 0)
+check_stuff -w10: -c20 Critical if "stuff" is over 20, else warn if "stuff" is below 10

 check_stuff -c1: Critical if "stuff" is less than 1